Mexico’s Mayan World: A Birding and Photography Adventure

-Just a short flight from the United States, Mexico’s Yucatan Peninsula gives birders the opportunity to see such Neotropical families of birds as tinamous, flamingos, jaçanas, motmots, toucans, spinetails, woodcreepers, antbirds and manakins.
-Finding such a nice variety of tropical birds, without being completely overwhelming, our tour is the perfect introduction to the wonders of birding in tropical climes.
+Just a short flight from the United States, Mexico’s Yucatan Peninsula gives birders and photographers the opportunity to experience such Neotropical families of birds as tinamous, flamingos, jaçanas, motmots, toucans, spinetails, woodcreepers, antbirds and manakins.
+Finding such a nice variety of tropical birds, without being completely overwhelming, our tour is the perfect introduction to the wonders of birding and nature photography in tropical climes.
 Exploring large, exotic forests, snorkeling amid scenic coves and beautiful bays, white sand beaches in the moonlight and exploration of several significant Mayan ruin sites combined with the natural wonders of the Yucatan provide the perfect Winter birding getaway.

 We take care to examine all of the creatures we encounter during our tour.
 We’ll see many colorful species of butterflies, enjoy exotic flowers and experience the unique culture of the Yucatan and the Maya who call the region home.
 Birds are, perhaps, the most obvious of the region’s special animals.
 The Yucatan is home to several endemic bird species, and we should see most of them.
 Ocellated Turkey, Yellow-lored (Yucatan) Parrot, Yucatan Poorwill, Yucatan Nightjar, Red-vented (Yucatan) Woodpecker, Cozumel Emerald, Yucatan Flycatcher, Yucatan Jay, Yucatan Wren, Cozumel Wren, Yucatan Vireo, Cozumel Vireo, Gray-throated Chat, Rose-throated Tanager and Orange Oriole are a few examples.

-We explore the largest of the Yucatan’s offshore islands on a day filled with birding, snorkeling, laying on the beach and other tropical adventures.
-Cozumel Island is home to several species of birds found nowhere else in the world—Cozumel Emerald, Cozumel Wren, Cozumel Thrasher and Cozumel Vireo and a number of distinctive subspecies.
+We’ll explore the largest of the Yucatan’s offshore islands on a day filled with birding, snorkeling and other tropical adventures.
+Cozumel Island is home to several species of birds found nowhere else in the world—Cozumel Emerald, Cozumel Wren, Cozumel Thrasher and Cozumel Vireo—plus a number of distinctive subspecies.
 With its distinctively Caribbean flavored avifauna, we’re likely to encounter Caribbean Elaenia, White-crowned Pigeon, Black Catbird, Western Spindalis (Stripe-headed Tanager) and Smooth-billed Ani during our visit.
 Our early morning hours are spent birding with the afternoon reserved for the REAL specialty of the island—snorkeling and enjoying the coastal areas.
 One of the largest barrier reefs in the world has its northern terminus off Cozumel Island and that, combined with the incredibly clear water, make this one of the best snorkeling and diving areas in the world.

 We plan to visit several ruin sites as we travel the length and breadth of the Yucatan Peninsula.
 We’ll have ample time for exploring several of the more significant Mayan ruin sites on the peninsula as El Cedral, Muyil, Calakmul, Coba, Tulum, Ek Balam, Dzitnup, Balankanche and Chichen Itza are all, in their own ways, magnificent.